Travis

 2. Deploy it again (e.g. scale replicas down to 0 and back to target number)

-Renewing your Let’s Encrypt certificate for TCIE 2.x #
+Renew the Let’s Encrypt Certificate for TCIE 2.x #

 Your Travis CI Enterprise instance will be unavailable during this process.